 In this field of research, we distinguish between algorithms for real-time systems, algorithms for Big Data applications and model-based learning.
 We are especially concerned with the application of these algorithms.
 In our research we always see the real system with the actual data first.
 These must first be analyzed and understood.
 The aspect of modelling is therefore still important.
 Future research approaches should deal with the fusion of data-based and model-based approaches, because model-based approaches allow the integration of expert knowledge and work with smaller amounts of data.
 Some exemplary research projects are outlined below:

-Distributed signal processing for multi-agent systems: Many cyber-physical systems are so-called multi-agent systems, i.e. they consist of several independent agents that together have a larger goal.
+Distributed signal processing and control for multi-agent systems: Many cyber-physical systems are so-called multi-agent systems, i.e. they consist of several independent agents that together have a larger goal.
 These agents are usually not controlled by a central unit.
 Typical examples are the new micro-satellites or swarms of drones.
 For example, in order to maintain a formation, the agents must pass on their local information (e.g. state vector, distance) to their neighbors.
 The agents in turn have to communicate via radio and thus use the available resources very efficiently, i.e. only communicate when necessary.
 This is why learning methods are interesting that can learn and predict the system behavior of the entire agent system.
 Furthermore, the algorithms for localization and for learning and estimating the future system states must be implemented in a distributed manner and must be extremely efficient, since most agent systems have only a limited energy budget available.

 - D. Hinkelmann, A. Schmeink and G. Dartmann.
 Distributed learning-based state prediction for multi-agent systems with reduced communication effort Workshop on Sensor Data Fusion and Machine Learning for next Generation of Cyber-Physical-Systems in conjunction with ACM International Conference on Computing Frontiers 2018